Stages

 Stages can be generally divided into two categories based on different settings of the next field.
 A Stage that has a non-empty statusTemplate is a “Change Stage”, which will be used by kwok for updating resource status.
 A Stage with delete being true represents a “Delete Stage”, which means to kwok to delete the resource.

 It is the Resource Lifecycle Simulation Controller in kwok that applies the Stages.
 The controller watches resource events from the apiserver and applies a Stage on a resource when it receives an associated event.
 Let’s take a particular resource as an example.
 Starting from receiving an Added event of the resource, kwok checks whether the associated object matches a Stage. kwok then updates the resource status if a “Change Stage” is matched.
-The update action itself consequently causes a new Modified to be generated, which will be caught by the controller later and trigger the next check and apply round. kwok deletes the resource until a “Delete Stage” is matched.
+The update action itself consequently causes a new Modified resource to be generated, which will be caught by the controller later and trigger the next check and apply round. kwok deletes the resource until a “Delete Stage” is matched.

 Modi"fDeMSyevaatletnarencygettNheYsAe?o?eoAn"surnecevYNeweeonsetvecnotmeDwsoilslombeecgleenaenruapted